zarthross/Event-Intro/README.md

 (Organizer note: lines in parens are stage directions)

-Thanks for joining us today.
-We're here thanks to volunteers, speakers, and Techlahoma.
+Thank you for joining us today.
+We are here thanks to Techlahoma, our volunteers, and our speakers.

 # (What is Techlahoma?)
 Techlahoma is a non-profit volunteer-run organization that puts on 33 groups, 2 conferences, and sponsors free local events.
 We do all this to support the grassroots tech community of Oklahoma.
 Learn more at techlahoma.org